mindspore-ai/docs/docs/lite/docs/source_en/quick_start/train_lenet.md

 <a href="https://gitee.com/mindspore/docs/blob/master/docs/lite/docs/source_en/quick_start/train_lenet.md" target="_blank"><img src="https://gitee.com/mindspore/docs/raw/master/resource/_static/logo_source.png"></a>

+> MindSpore has unified the end-to-side cloud inference API.
+If you want to continue to use the MindSpore Lite independent API for inference, you can refer to [here](https://www.mindspore.cn/lite/docs/en/r1.3/quick_start/train_lenet.html).

 ## Overview

 Here we will demonstrate the code that trains a LeNet model using MindSpore Training-on-Device infrastructure.
-The code segments that are given below are provided fully in [train_lenet](https://gitee.com/mindspore/mindspore/tree/master/mindspore/lite/examples/train_lenet/).
+The code segments that are given below are provided fully in [unified_api](https://gitee.com/mindspore/mindspore/tree/master/mindspore/lite/examples/unified_api/).

 The completed training procedure is as follows: